 But let’s look at the rather obvious point here of how you keep your green days up without buying a whole bunch of things that you don’t necessarily want or need.
 Bryan of course has you covered.

-The Unlimited Green Day Plan cost an initial $1 for a 5 day trial and then it continues at $20 per month.
+The Unlimited Green Day Plan costs an initial $1 for a 5-day trial and then it continues at $20 per month.

 This gives you unlimited green days, meaning that you do not need to make any further purchases to top up your green day pot.